 Our emergency services are operating as normal and are safe to use.
 So if you have concerns about your health, eg, if you are suffering from chest pain, please seek help as normal.

-To protect patients, staff and the public, we are are continuing the current visiting restrictions.
+To protect patients, staff and the public, we have had to take the difficult decision to restrict visiting again.
 We are unable to allow any visiting in our hospitals until further notice.

 The only exceptional circumstances where one visitor – an immediate family member or carer – will be permitted to visit are:

 • The patient you wish to visit is receiving end-of-life care